 Any family who was impacted by a brachial plexus injury in Michigan should consider reaching out to a compassionate lawyer for help.
 Depending on the circumstances of an injury, you might be able to recover compensation for medical bills, lost wages, disfigurement and disability, and other associated costs.

-A dedicated attorney at Buckfire & Buckfire, P.C. could work to secure the compensation you deserve, so that you can focus on spending time with your family.
+A dedicated attorney at Buckfire & Buckfire, P.C. will work to secure the compensation you deserve, so that you can focus on spending time with your family.

 - 29000 Inkster Road